mrbusche/backseatfan.com/_posts/2009-07-28-favre-to-stay-retired.md

   </p>

   <p>
     But the Brett Favre Saga is over.
-For now&#8230;
+For now?
   </p>

   <p style="text-align: center;">